-- Choose 'Add Zone' from the 'Zones' pop-out menu on the Network menu. - Position the Zone in the Network Layout View and drop it by clicking with the mouse. - The Create Zone dialog box is displayed to configure the new Zone.
+- Choose 'Add Zone' from the 'Zones' pop-out menu on the Network menu. - Position the Zone in the Network Layout View and drop it by clicking with the mouse. - LinSig will automatically connect the Zone to the nearest possible Entry and Exit Arm. - The Create Zone dialog box is displayed to configure the new Zone.